georgeshafik/vehicleregistration/readme.md

 ### Tests
 - Unit test coverage is not complete and still in progress.
 - Currently: happy path scenarios.
-- Data validation and assumptions to be discussed in demo
+- Data validation and assumptions to be discussed in presentaion.
-- Key assumption: based on happy path is all fields in payload json scheama are required.
+- Key assumption: based on happy path scenarios all fields in REST payload json schema are required.

 ### SonarQube
 Not implemented